zerasul/mdbook_en/3Architecture/architecture.md

 Inside the VDP chip, we can find both the chip dedicated to graphics, and an 8-bit sound chip dedicated both to give sound to the Mega Drive (for 8-bit sound), and to be used as a sound chip in Master System games.

-Today, this chip is still being used in home electronics projects such as the Durango project.
+Today, this chip is still being used in home electronics projects such as the Durango project (more Information about Durango Project can be found in references).

 The PSG sound chip is a custom chip by SEGA called PSG (SN76496) that is connected to the clock of the Z80 itself, it is the same chip that had the Master System.